jmscslgroup/ROSBagReader/README.md

 # ROSBagReader
-__A MATLAB Class to facilitate the reading of rosbag file based on semantic datatypes.__
+__A MATLAB Class to facilitate the reading of a rosbag file based on semantic datatypes.__

 __`ROSBagReader`__ is a wrapper class written in MATLAB that provides an easy to use interface for reading [bag files](http://wiki.ros.org/Bags) recorded by `rosbag record` command.
 This wrapper class uses MATLAB's API `rosbag()` internally to perform all operations.
 One of the interesting features about using __`ROSBagReader`__ is that a user doesn't need to